micndr/IWFY_VDP2020/doc/HowToPopup.md

 # popup
-place the PopupPrefab in the scene. modify text and style. to detect it beign clicked, check if PopupLogic.pressed is true and set it to false.
+* place the PopupPrefab in the scene.
+* modify text and style.
+* set QuestLock to a lock for the lock to be activated when the popup is pressed.
+* set ItemPickup to a itempickup instance to get the items when the popup is pressed.